mkazhdan/ExteriorPoissonRecon/README.md

 This string value is the file-name of the input (3D) curve.<br>
 The file is assumed to be in <a href="https://www.cc.gatech.edu/projects/large_models/ply.html">PLY</a> format, with x-, y-, and z-coordinates of the positions encoded by the properties <i>x</i>, <i>y</i>, and <i>z</i>.
-Additionally the frame at each point (defined by the gradients of the implicit function) are encoded by the properties
+Additionally the frame at each point (defined by the gradients of the implicit function) is encoded by the properties
 <i>nx1</i>, <i>ny1</i>, <i>nz1</i>, <i>nx1</i>, <i>ny1</i>, and <i>nz2</i>.
 </dd>